-Where an employee wishes to request ordinary paternity leave, they must give the Head Teacher the proposed dates of absence in writing prior to the 15th week (week 25) before the expected date on which the baby is due, or as soon as is reasonable practicable.
-The employee should complete the Paternity Leave Application form (p27)
+Where an employee wishes to request ordinary paternity leave, they must give the headteacher the proposed dates of absence in writing prior to the 15th week (week 25) before the expected date on which the baby is due, or as soon as is reasonable practicable.
+The employee should complete the Paternity Leave Application form (p21)

-The employee should complete Form SC3 (from HMRC website, www.hmrc.gov.uk) and provide a copy of the MAT B1 form and appointment card/letter or, in the case of adoptive parents, a copy of the matching certificate and give this to the Head Teacher.
-For schools purchasing the HR Transactional Service this should be forwarded to the Shared Services Centre.
+The employee should complete Form SC3 (from HMRC website, www.hmrc.gov.uk) and provide a copy of the MAT B1 form and appointment card/letter or, in the case of adoptive parents, a copy of the matching certificate and give this to the Headteacher.
+For schools purchasing the HR Transactional Service this should be forwarded to HR Services.